-Apple is at least getting aggressive with iPhone deals, possibly because of slower-than-expected sales.
-If you trade in your current phone when buying an iPhone XS from Apple, the company will knock up to $300 off the price of the iPhone XS, though you'll need a fairly recent iPhone to qualify for that steep a discount.
-The iPhone 7 Plus, iPhone 8 and 8 Plus and iPhone X fetch a $300 discount, while the iPhone 6s Plus and 6s get $250 and $200 rebates, respectively.
+Apple is at least getting aggressive with its deals.
+As of this writing, if you trade in your current phone when buying an iPhone XS from Apple, the company will knock up to $270 off the cost of the iPhone XS, bringing the cost down to $729 or $31 per month if you pay off your phone in 24 monthly installments.
+Note that you'll need a fairly recent phone to qualify for the steepest discount.
+That $270 trade-in discount also applies to the XS Max.

 Other Features: Wireless charging, introduced with last year's iPhone updates, remains a feature with the iPhone XS.
 The new phone also retains 3D Touch, after rumors suggested that feature was headed out the door.
 (You won't find 3D touch on the iPhone XR, however, as Apple is opting for something called "haptic touch" instead.)